upstream-se/guidebook-draft/docs/meta/lifecycle-governance/versioning-model/index.md

 - Broken links.
 - Non-substantive editorial fixes.

+Patch increments may be applied within the **Current** major version line.

+Patch increments may also be applied to a **Prior** major version line during its defined maintenance window.
+Once the maintenance window of a Prior version line closes, no further increments are permitted.

-Patches do not introduce normative or interpretive change and may be applied without separate release announcements.
+Patch increments do not introduce normative or interpretive change.

 ## Preview and forthcoming versions

-Work on forthcoming major revisions is developed separately from the current released version.
+Work on a forthcoming major version line occurs in the **Next** state.

-A preview of the forthcoming major version may be made available under a dedicated path (e.g., `/next`).
+A preview of the forthcoming major version line may be made available under the dedicated path `/next`.

-Preview versions are not normative references.
-Normative claims must refer to a released major version.
+Preview versions do not constitute normative references.
+Normative claims must refer to a released major version line.

 ## Archival and citation

-All released major versions remain archived and accessible.
+All released major version lines remain accessible.

 Normative claims, compliance assessments, and scholarly references must specify the major version to which they refer.

-Minor and patch increments do not change the major version identifier.
+When a Prior major version line exits its maintenance window, it becomes immutable but remains normative unless otherwise specified under lifecycle governance.

 ## Summary

 The guidebook follows a structured MAJOR.MINOR.PATCH versioning model.

-- Major increments apply when the normative core defined in Foundations changes.
-- Minor increments apply to clarifications or non-normative content.
-- Patch increments apply only to editorial corrections that do not affect meaning.

-Major versions are immutable once released and remain archived.
-Normative claims must reference a released major version.
+- Each major version line defines a distinct normative state.
+- Minor and patch increments refine a major version line without redefining its normative core.
+- The lifecycle of major version lines progresses through Next → Current → Prior.
+- Only released major version lines constitute normative references.

 This model preserves normative stability while allowing controlled evolution of the guidebook.